kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- This domain represents operational job requests, processing results, failures, and retry history rather than infrastructure configuration itself.
+- This area manages operational job requests, processing results, failures, and retry history as data, rather than the infrastructure configuration itself.
-- Asynchronous jobs generally follow `PENDING → PROCESSING → COMPLETED`; upon failure, they move to a retry-wait or final-failure state.
+- The success status for reports and backups is `COMPLETED`, while the success status for notification delivery is `SENT`.
+Notifications follow the `PENDING → PROCESSING → SENT` flow, with separate states for failure, retry, and cancellation.
-- One recurring schedule can produce multiple report generation jobs, and generated outputs are linked to `file_asset`.
+- A single recurring schedule can produce multiple report generation jobs, and the generated output is linked to `file_asset`.

 ---